View of Washington Square Park from the south towards the fountain and arch

 Dr. Bob Talbot, Onsite EAP Counselor.
 NYU’s on-site EAP counselor, Dr. Talbot, is available for free, confidential, tele-health and in-person consultations.

-Back-Up Childcare with Bright Horizons.
+Bright Horizons Family Supports.
 NYU subsidizes up to 10 days of backup child and/or adult care per calendar year; back-up care days can also be exchanged for tutoring or pet care.

 Parenting Groups.
 Engage with colleagues in a safe and confidential space around new and evolving identities as both a professional and a parent.